Part-time, in class, or in class/onlineExecutive Leadership Certificate

 A: No. We do not offer course exemptions or transfer credit from other institutions.
 In special cases, a challenge assignment may be possible for certificate students who are unable to attend a specific course on the date it is offered, or who believe that they already hold core competencies.
 We will assess challenges on an individual basis.
 A fee will apply.

-Q: I've previously taken SFU Executive Leadership modules.
+Q: I've previously taken SFU Executive Leadership courses.
 Can I apply them to the certificate?

 A: Yes.
-In order to be awarded the Executive Leadership certificate, you must apply to the program, pay the application fee, and complete all five modules within a three-year period.
-In order for the modules you've taken previously to qualify, you must have completed all assignments.
+In order to be awarded the Executive Leadership certificate, you must apply to the program, pay the application fee, and complete all five courses within a three-year period.
+In order for the courses you've taken previously to qualify, you must have completed all assignments.

 Q: What do I need to do to graduate?

-A: To receive the Executive Leadership Certificate, you must successfully complete all five modules within a three-year period.
-When you complete your final module, apply to graduate.
+A: To receive the Executive Leadership Certificate, you must successfully complete all five courses within a three-year period.
+When you complete your final course, apply to graduate.

 We will verify that you've completed the requirements and tell you when you will received your certificate parchment.
 Certificates are granted by the Senate Committee on Continuing Studies (SCCS), which meets twice yearly in the spring and fall.